 Inability to Perform Essential Functions

 When a qualified applicant, with or without reasonable accommodations, is unable to perform the essential functions of a position, the applicant will be considered ineligible for hire.
 When a qualified employee, with or without reasonable accommodations, is unable to perform the essential functions of the job, the university will make a good faith effort to find another position for the employee for which she or he is qualified.
-In consultation with the Disability/ADA Consultant, the hiring official will make every effort to find another position within the department for the employee.
-When that is not possible, the employee will be referred to Human Resources for assistance in identifying positions for which the employee can perform the essential functions of the position, with or without an accommodation, and meet the minimum qualifications and the necessary desired qualifications.
+In consultation with the ADA Consultant, the hiring official will make every effort to find another position within the department for the employee.
+When that is not possible, the employee will be referred to Human Resources, Recruitment and Selection, for assistance in identifying positions for which the employee can perform the essential functions of the position, with or without an accommodation, and meet the minimum qualifications and the necessary desired qualifications.
 When a position is identified, the employee will be transferred to that position via a waiver of recruitment.
 When a position cannot be identified after 30 days from the date the employee is determined to be unable to perform the essential functions of his or her current position, the employee may be terminated.
 The 30-day period for trying to find alternative employment commences upon notification to the employee by the hiring official of this action.